Robert-Beane/theoryProject/README.md

 ## Challenges
 Our main challenge was working with as little data as we had.
 The best image recognition neural networks take in thousands images for training and validation each - but this data set only has a few hundred images.
 While we managed to significantly upgrade our training accuracy in the development of the CNN, there always seemed to be a low asymptote which our validation data could never go over once we reached a certain threshold.
-The most substantial way to improve this model would be to find more images of Minifigures included to train on and validate.
+The most substantial way to improve this model would be to find more images of minifigures included to train on and validate.